 With one simple 20-minute decluttering session, you’ll start feeling lighter and calmer.
 This is one of the simplest and most effective mindfulness exercises for adults!

-6. Have a Netflix, Hulu, YouTube and TV freeze.
+6. Have a Netflix, Hulu, YouTube or TV freeze.

 We’re all used to having various forms of media at our disposal.
 It’s tempting to binge watch, especially with the rise of streaming services like Hulu and Netflix.
 While the occasional binge watch session is fun, we should be mindful of how we are consuming media.